RasaHQ/rasa/docs/tutorial_supervised.rst

    :linenos:
    :pyobject: train_dialogue

 This code creates the policies to be trained and uses the story training data to train and persist (store) a model.
 The goal of the trained policy is to predict the next action, given the current state of the bot.

-To train it from the command line, run
+To train the dialogue policy from the command line, run

 .. code-block:: bash

    python bot.py train-dialogue

-to get our trained policy.

 *Training the dialogue model takes roughly 12 minutes on a 2014 MacBook Pro*